Hi!

 The Company I Keep

-Firstly, I keep company of my family, especially my mother and father, as well two younger siblings, brother and sister.
+Firstly, I keep company of my family, especially my mother and father, as well as two younger siblings, brother and sister.

 Also, I often work on pet projects as well as discuss programming and life with Nikita Orlov, we are friends since spring of 2018, and have met in Moscow State University: he showed some cool low-level things (if I remember correctly, he explained how PS/2 port works), and I had no other choice but to become friends with him.